 Crime in Western Australia

-As part of the Western Australia Police Force’s ongoing commitment to the quality of crime statistics, a range of improvements were implemented in last quarter’s release (quarter ending December 2018).
+As part of the Western Australia Police Force’s ongoing commitment to the quality of crime statistics, a range of improvements were implemented in the Q2 2018/19 release (quarter ending December 2018).
 These improvements will be present in all releases since December 2018, and have also been applied to historical data to ensure comparability and consistency.
 As such any static copies of releases from before December 2018 will not reflect these improvements, and should not be compared with releases produced since that time.

 These improvements serve to: